Closing the Door on Inciting Violence: How to Avoid Hate Speech

 The 2004 Arab Charter on Human Rights recognises freedom of expression and establishes restrictions to it, aligned with international standards contained in the ICCPR.
 Article 32 of the Arab Charter stipulates that:

-1. The present Charter shall ensure the right to information, freedom of opinion and freedom of expression, freedom to seek, receive and impart information by all means, regardless of frontiers.
+1. The present Charter shall ensure the right to information, freedom of opinion and expression, and the freedom to seek, receive and impart information by all means, regardless of frontiers.

 2. Such rights and freedoms are exercised in the framework of society’s fundamental principles and shall only be subjected to restrictions necessary for the respect of the rights or reputation of others and for the protection of national security or of public order, health or morals.